Dake011/java-lang/RunnableRummy/README.md

 [Description of the standard rules of rummy](https://bicyclecards.com/how-to-play/rummy-rum/).
 Note that the game we are implementing is a variation of the standard rules.

-**Tasks for Rummy Problem**

-- Before coding, read this description and other supporting materials and produce a *domain model* using the UML class diagram notation
-- Provide an implementation of the `PlayableRummy` interface such that all 30 unit tests in the class `TestRummyCode` pass
-- After implementation, sketch the programming classes as a UML class diagram and note differences with the domain model (it is ok to draw the diagrams by hand and submit a scan)
-- Submit a zip file of your project folder along with the domain model and class diagrams.
-Also, describe how you followed any design patterns